 to glorify God by influencing student leaders to affirm their identity and faith in Jesus and learn the importance of loving others as image-bearers of God—both in history and today—to prepare them to share the Gospel and pursue Christ-centered justice.

 Imagine a generation that views itself and others as image-bearers of God.

 Given our cultural moment in America, Christian educators, youth leaders, and parents are greatly concerned about raising young men and women in a world of bullying, media violence, poor self-image, and racism, to name a few critical issues.

 Considering these challenges, how are we to prepare the next generation of Christian leaders?

-3. Wisdom (Proverbs 1:1-7)— Equip students to know the truth and impact of treating others as image-bearers—both in history and today—so they can wisely confront inequity and pursue justice as a servant leader in their school and/or community
+3. Wisdom and Knowledge (Proverbs 1:1-7)— Equip students to know the truth and impact of treating others as image-bearers—both in history and today—so they can wisely confront inequity and pursue justice as a servant leader in their school and/or community

 The Imago Dei Leadership Forum (IDLF) helps teens affirm their identity and faith in Jesus and equip them to learn the importance of loving others as image-bearers through: